Mostafizur-Rahman8391/YoungerSibling/docs/source/index.rst

 Ready to dive in?
 Follow these steps to install and start using YoungerSibling:
 - Check out our detailed :doc:`installation` guide.
 - Learn how to use the tools in our :doc:`usage` section.
+- Explore the powerful features of YoungerSibling in the :doc:`features` guide.
+- Have questions?
+Check out our :doc:`faq` section for answers.

 📁 **Table of Contents**: